SPREP/mhews/README.md

 - Google Maps API key https://developers.google.com/maps/

 ## How to run the app
+The first step is to run the app in your PC.

 1. git clone https://github.com/takeshi4126/mhews.git
 2. cd mhews
 3. meteor npm install